seif-1999/Stepper-Controller-using-Assembly/README.md

 ## Quick start

-- in order to run the [circuit](https://github.com/seif-1999/Stepper-Controller-using-Assembly) you have to install at least proteus vertion 7.
+- in order to run the [circuit](https://github.com/seif-1999/Stepper-Controller-using-Assembly) you have to install at least proteus version 7.
 - Clone the repo: `git clone https://github.com/seif-1999/Stepper-Controller-using-Assembly.git`